 - Rose gold chrome on all nails (catches candlelight beautifully)

-Avoid super long nails, chunky 3D elements, or anything too "look at me."
-You want your date looking at your face, not distracted by blinding holographic nails.
-Unless that's your vibe, then honestly, go off.
+Avoid super long nails, chunky 3D elements, or anything too attention-grabbing.
+Want focus on conversation, not distracted by blinding nails.

 Winter Sports/Outdoor Activities:

-If you're skiing, snowboarding, or doing any winter sports, keep nails SHORT.
-I cannot stress this enough.
-Long nails in ski gloves are uncomfortable, and they're more likely to break or catch on equipment.
+Keep nails SHORT for skiing, snowboarding, or winter sports.
+Long nails in ski gloves are uncomfortable and more likely to break or catch on equipment.

 - Short nails with solid gel colors (burgundy, navy, mocha)